Rocketsmiths

-The Rocketsmiths are an indie rock band from Brisbane, Australia and have released three EPs (extended play albums) to date.
-They released their debut EP "Act One.
-Scene One." in June, 2006 with Sevens Records, and have since released two other EPs, "Meet Horace and Clyde" and "Parts, Pieces".
+The Rocketsmiths are an indie rock band from Brisbane, Australia.
+They have released three EPs to date.
+They released their debut EP, Act One.
+Scene One., in June 2006 with Sevens Records, and have since released two other EPs, Meet Horace and Clyde and Parts, Pieces.

 History

-The Rocketsmiths all met at secondary school, and later formed a band under the name "The John Citizens".
+The Rocketsmiths all met at secondary school, and later formed a band under the name the John Citizens.
 They played at pubs and other venues to gain popularity, and an audience; it is said that their live shows are "energetic, quirky and mature".
-They changed their name a few weeks after the release of their first EP, "Act One.
-Scene One" to "The Rocketsmiths", and later just the "Rocketsmiths".
+They changed their name a few weeks after the release of their first EP, Act One.
+Scene One., to the Rocketsmiths.
 According to Brett Collingwood of Rave Magazine, this is because "some blokes from Sydney asserted they had that band name first.
-Not to worry; it’s goodbye John Citizens, hello THE ROCKETSMITHS!".
+Not to worry; it's goodbye John Citizens, hello the Rocketsmiths!"
 But as much as this annoyed the Rocketsmiths, it gave them a catchier name which people seemed to like better.

 The Rocketsmiths then set off on a tour to further advertise the band, through Brisbane, Sydney, Melbourne and Adelaide.
 In an interview, this was written about the band's travel arrangements:

 But being enterprising young gentlemen, they are more than open to offers of vehicular transport from the public.
 "We will pay you!
 It needs to make it down to Sydney and then to Melbourne and then to Adelaide in one day.
 And then we have to play two shows in Adelaide and then we have to go back to Melbourne and then we need to get back to Brisbane", says Dom in a single breath.

 "And it needs to preferably have air-conditioning", interjects Dan.

-"God we’re asking a lot aren’t we!”
+"God we're asking a lot aren't we!"

-In October 2007, the Rocketsmiths released their second album, "Meet Horace and Clyde", which was a huge success around Australia.
-They launched it at "The Zoo", playing along with bands and singers, "Yves Klein Blue", "John Steel Singers" and "Inntown".
+In October 2007, the Rocketsmiths released their second album, Meet Horace and Clyde, which was a huge success around Australia.
+They launched it at The Zoo, playing along with bands and singers, Yves Klein Blue, John Steel Singers and Inntown.

-Before the release of "Parts, Pieces", triple j radio station released a "new music podcast", giving subscribers free songs of fairly new and hopeful bands.
+Before the release of Parts, Pieces, Triple J radio station released a "new music podcast", giving subscribers free songs of fairly new and hopeful bands.
 The Rocketsmiths' "The Boy Who Cried Misery", got featured as one of these podcasts and gained national, and international attention.

 EPs

 Act One.
 Scene One.

-"Act One.
-Scene One." was the Rocketsmiths' first release, and released it when their name was still "The John Citizens".
+Act One.
+Scene One. was the Rocketsmiths' first release, and released it when their name was still the John Citizens.
 It featured six songs, thus making it an EP.
 All six were recorded and mixed over two days, in June, 2006.
-Lead vocals and guitar, Dom Miller said, "It’s a six-track EP that we recorded ourselves in rehearsal rooms, studios and bedrooms,".
+Lead vocals and guitar, Dom Miller said, "It's a six-track EP that we recorded ourselves in rehearsal rooms, studios and bedrooms,".
 After releasing the EP, the Rocketsmiths performed many live shows in and around Brisbane, playing these songs.
-"Act One.
-Scene One." was not widely released, as the Rocketsmiths were fairly new at the time, and it is now a rarity.
+Act One.
+Scene One. was not widely released, as the Rocketsmiths were fairly new at the time, and it is now a rarity.